carterprince/spotify-classification/README.md

 | Tyler Varma |  |
 | Anvita Yerramsetty | Random Forest Classifier |

+Edit the above table (in this README) to claim your model.
+Or, change it in the proposal and I will add it for you.

 ## === Info for Group Members: ===

 **Template notebook here**: https://colab.research.google.com/drive/1xiy1I7ASKxMwgVXxQysEFoqKlwlB5Z1H?usp=sharing